Smileysoftware/Instapress-Wordpress-Generator/readme.md

 [] Update any plugins at start

-[] Git add and commit the first chunk
+[DONE] Git add and commit the first chunk

 [] Give the user the chance to set the admin username, email and password

 [] Give the user the chance to set the DB passwords etc

 [] Ask for the Git Credentials

+[DONE] Remove the Akismet plugin

+###Version 1.6

+1. Give the user the opportunity to remove the Akismet plugin
+2. Ask the user for their Wordpress admin users details

 ###Version 1.5